 Repeated cultivation is a good option for large sites, especially on flat, organically managed land.
 The key for success using this method is understanding that soil disturbance exposes seeds in the soil seed bank and is followed by more weed growth.
-To prepare a site with cultivation, soil disturbance must be repeated and continue until the end of the growing season.
+To prepare a site with cultivation soil disturbance must be cultivation, soil disturbance must be repeated and continue until the end of the growing season.